erossini/CS6-Preview/README.md

 CS6-Preview
 ===========

-Same news in C# 6 and Visual Studio 2015
+Some news in C# 6 and Visual Studio 2015

 History (a summary)
 ===================